 Florida enforces another time restriction in medical malpractice claims called a statute of repose.
 Under this law, the injured plaintiff may not sue a medical professional more than four years after the injury occurred.
 This means that, if an injured plaintiff does not realize that they were the victim of medical malpractice after four years, the law may prevent them from filing a claim or lawsuit.

 There are certain exceptions to Florida’s time restrictions including cases where concealment, misrepresentation, or fraud were perpetrated on the medical professional’s behalf.
 In these cases, the plaintiff may file suit even after the statute of limitations or statute of repose deadlines have expired.

 Speak with a Medical Malpractice Lawyer Today

 Compared with other types of civil cases, a medical malpractice lawsuit in Florida can be especially complicated.
-An expert St. Petersburg medical malpractice lawyer who has the experience and skills to navigate these complex proceedings and can help you fight for the settlement or verdict you need to move on with life.
+Our legal team has the experience and skills to navigate these complex proceedings and can help you fight for the settlement or verdict you need to move on with life.
 For a free case review, call (727) 821-1500.